illb/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

+My final model results were:

+* training set accuracy of 0.999
+* validation set accuracy of 0.973
+* test set accuracy of 0.960

 If an iterative approach was chosen:

 * What was the first architecture that was tried and why was it chosen?
   * From lenet, the input channel is increased to 3, allowing color input.
 * What were some problems with the initial architecture?